-UserDefinedConstraint is defined in clause 9.1 of [5].
+UserDefinedConstraint is defined in 9.1/X.682.

 This form of constraint specification can be regarded as a special form of ASN.1 comment, since it is not fully machine-processable.
 Therefore, ASN.1 type specifications using UserDefinedConstraint cannot be mapped to SDL.